cjlew/Tempo/README.md

 ## Features

-### Persistant streaming while navigating through the site.
+### Persistent streaming while navigating through the site.

-Utilizing Redux's ability to pass specific props from the store to key components, music streaming is achieved by creating a seperate slice of state for the audio file, ensuring that the media player component is allowed to run as the rest of the components change.
+Utilizing Redux's ability to pass specific props from the store to key components, music streaming is achieved by creating a separate slice of state for the audio file, ensuring that the media player component is allowed to run as the rest of the components change.

 ### Following playlists and friending other users